ExpediaGroup/styx/docs/user-guide/response-codes.md

 ### 408 Request Timeout

-While the client a HTTP Request, it must send something within `proxy.requestTimeoutMillis`.
+Styx responds with 408 Request Timeout error when the underlying TCP connection has been inactive for longer than a configurable threshold while receiving an HTTP request.

+When a remote client is sending an HTTP Request, it must demonstrate its presence by continuously sending bytes over the network.
+If the client stops sending the request part way through, or slows down too much, Styx will observe a period of inactivity on the underlying TCP connection and reject the request with a 408 Request Timeout.

+The `proxy.requestTimeoutMillis` server configuration parameter controls the amount of inactivity is tolerated.

-Any inactivity exceeding this will trigger a 408 response code.
-The timer applies only while the HTTP request is being transmitted "over the wire".
-The timer is stopped when styx has fully received request, so any delay or inactivity introduced by origin responding slowly will not trigger this timeout.
+The timer only applies while the HTTP request is being transmitted "over the wire".
+The timer is stopped when the request is fully received, so any delay or inactivity introduced by the origins will not trigger this timeout.

 ## Server Errors (5xx codes)